jlpintolousinha/Nanodegree-Robotics/Project 2/Pick_&_Place_writeup.md

 It is possible to substitute the values of the DH table and concatenate each transformation so that

-T0_G = T0_1 \* T1_2 \* T2_3 \* T3_4 \* T4_5 * T5_6 * T6_G
+T0_G = T0_1 \* T1_2 \* T2_3 \* T3_4 \* T4_5 \* T5_6 \* T6_G

 With zero being the base link and G the gripper.
+Take into account that

 #### Inverse Kinematics
-At this point, it becomes necessary to determine all individual joint angles. the problem dividdes into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.
+At this point, it becomes necessary to determine all individual joint angles given a certain position (otherwise, the robot won't know which configuration to take for that).
+In order to derive these equations, the problem should be divided into inverse position kinematics and inverse orientation kinematics.

-And here's another image!
+For the inverse position part, as the pose of the gripper is provided by a ROS service message in the form of pitch, roll and yaw, it is necessary to translate this coordinates in terms of the `Wrist-Center` reference frame.
+The reason is apparent when we realized it is the only link we have between the gripper and the base link of the robot.
+However, a simple translation is not enough: as the gripper reference frame is rotated 180° over the Z-axis plus another -90° over the y-axis (see image above), a low level correction is required in terms such  angles:

 ![alt text][image2]